Breckenridge, United States: Family Ski Guide

 Compare to Park City: similar town charm, similar Epic Pass access, but 2,700 feet lower in elevation.
 Or Copper Mountain: purpose-built beginner zone, less congestion, lower price, 20 minutes west on I-70.

-If this resort is not the right fit for your family, consider Keystone for free kids' skiing under 12 (with direct booking) and a calmer family atmosphere.
+Should the tradeoffs outweigh the wins, consider Keystone for free kids' skiing under 12 (with direct booking) and a calmer family atmosphere.

 Would we recommend Breckenridge?